-When buying an insurance policy in Colorado there are a variety of requirements that must be met in order for the policy to satisfy Colorado State law.
+When buying Colorado Car Insurance Policy there are a variety of requirements that must be met in order for the policy to satisfy Colorado State law.
 The most obvious requirement that drivers in Colorado have to meet is maintaining minimum levels of liability coverage on their vehicle.
 These minimum levels are set by the state government and are mandatory for every Colorado resident that wants to operate a vehicle on a public road.
 The liability coverage required by the state of Colorado consists of three different categories, bodily injury to a single person, bodily injury for a single accident and property damage.
 The minimum required coverage for bodily injury to a single person is $25,000 while the single accident minimum is set at $50,000.
 The property damage minimum required by the state is the lowest of the three and sits at $15,000.
 While there are other types of insurance coverage available to Colorado drivers only the liability coverage, which protects the policy holder from financial liability if they are responsible for an accident, is required by Colorado State car insurance law.
 In addition to minimum coverage requirements the state of Colorado also requires its residents to carry proof of insurance with them at all times while driving a vehicle.
 If a driver is pulled over or is involved in an accident and cannot provide proof of insurance to the officer on the scene they may be issued a citation as well as other penalties.
 There are a few different documents that will satisfy Colorado’s proof of insurance requirement, including an insurance card issued by the insurance company, a copy of the insurance policy itself, the declaration page from the policy or even a letter from the insurance company on company letterhead verifying that a vehicle is covered.
 All acceptable forms of proof of insurance in Colorado must include the VIN number of the vehicle, the make, model and year of the vehicle as well as the period of coverage.

 The penalties for not adhering to state regulations regarding car insurance in Colorado tend to be rather severe in comparison to many other states.
 For first time offenders caught driving without car insurance on their vehicle the penalty in a mandatory $500 fine in addition to four points being attached to the driver’s license.
 While the monetary fine is larger for first offenders in most states the points that are attached to the driver’s license can also have a significant financial impact since they will result in higher insurance premiums.
 A second offense will carry an even heavier penalty in the form of a $1,000 fine and a four month suspension of the driver’s license.
 A third offense will also result in a $1,000 fine though instead of a four month suspension the driver’s license will be suspended for 8 months and the driver will be order to serve 40 hours of community service as punishment.
 With each offense the insurance premiums for the offending driver will continue to increase substantially, resulting in an even heavier financial burden.